 The 3.1 x 1.9 x 2.8-inch Arlo Pro 2 is nearly identical physically to the original Arlo Pro.
-Both exemplify Netgear's signature design of a smooth, curved, ovoid body with a black lens and face.
+Both exemplify Arlo's signature design of a smooth, curved, ovoid body with a black lens and face.
 The compact camera, which has no legs or stand, presents a comparatively unobtrusive low profile.
 A small round magnetic mount that screws into the wall is included with the camera.
-Other mounting options are available from Netgear and third-party vendors.
+Other mounting options are available from Arlo and third-party vendors.

 Like the Arlo Pro, the Pro 2 has eight night-vision infrared LEDs that surround the lens.
 An indicator LED (also on the lens bevel) blinks and changes colors to indicate battery charge, syncing and firmware updating.

 This 4.8-ounce indoor/outdoor camera is IP65-certified weather resistant.
 You can use it plugged in or wire-free (powered by the included 2440 mAh rechargeable battery).
 The 76-inch power cord plugs into a mini-USB port on the back and into a comparatively small USB/AC converter brick.
 An extra rechargeable battery with charger costs $49.99, and the new solar power panel is $79.99.

 The Arlo Pro 2 requires the 2.3 x 6.9 x 5.0-inch white trapezoidal base station, which is included in most packages.
 (It's not necessary for the Arlo Q, which makes the Q a better buy.)
 Hardwired into your local network, the base station provides a steady low-power Wi-Fi (802.11n 2.4GHz) connection for up to 15 cameras (though only five can be streamed at once).